Foxtons Executes Share Buyback Programme - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Foxtons Group PLC has executed a share buyback and cancellation programme, purchasing 250,000 of its Ordinary Shares at an average price of £0.567165 per share.
-This move will reduce the total number of shares in issue and adjust the total voting rights, impacting shareholder calculations under the FCA’s Disclosure Guidance and Transparency Rules.
+Foxtons Group PLC has executed a share buyback and cancellation programme, purchasing 175,000 of its Ordinary Shares at an average price of £0.551267 per share.
+This move will reduce the number of shares in issue and adjust the total voting rights, potentially impacting shareholder calculations under the FCA’s Disclosure Guidance and Transparency Rules.

 The most recent analyst rating on (GB:FOXT) stock is a Buy with a £63.00 price target.
 To see the full list of analyst forecasts on Foxtons stock, see the GB:FOXT Stock Forecast page.